Author Archives: Hilary Lowry

 Keloid Scars: Keloid scars are characterised by their raised, thick, and sometimes itchy appearance.
 They extend beyond the original wound and are caused by an overproduction of collagen during the healing process.
 Keloid scars can be challenging to treat and may require a combination of medical interventions.

 Hypertrophic Scars: Similar to keloid scars, hypertrophic scars are raised and thick.
 However, unlike keloids, they do not extend beyond the original wound site.
-Hypertrophic scars may fade over time, but they can be persistent and may require interventions to minimize their appearance.
+Hypertrophic scars may fade over time, but they can be persistent and may require interventions to minimise their appearance.

 Atrophic Scars: Atrophic scars are characterised by their depressed or pitted appearance.
 They often occur as a result of acne or conditions that affect the skin’s collagen production.
 Atrophic scars can be shallow or deep, and their treatment approach may vary depending on their severity.